metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 - _cea_soloists : List of performers (with instruments in brackets), who are NOT ensembles or conductors, separated by semi-colons.
 Note they may not strictly be "soloists" in that they may be part of an ensemble.
 - _cea_soloist_names : Names of the above (i.e. no instruments).
 - _cea_soloists_sort : Sort_names of the above.
+- _cea_vocalists : Soloists who are vocalists (with voice in brackets).
+- _cea_vocalist_names : Names of the above (no voice).
+- _cea_instrumentalists : Soloists who have instruments but are not vocalists.
+- _cea_instrumentalist_names : Names of the above (no instrument).
+- _cea_other_soloists : Soloists who do not have specified instrument/voice.
 - _cea_ensembles : List of performers which are ensembles (with type / instruments - e.g. "orchestra" - in brackets), separated by semi-colons.
 - _cea_ensemble_names : Names of the above (i.e. no instruments).
 - _cea_ensembles_sort : Sort_names of the above.